DavesCodeMusings/oled-bitmapper/README.md

 ![screenshot](https://github.com/DavesCodeMusings/oled-bitmapper/blob/main/oled-bitmapper-screenshot.png)

+You can also use [OLED-Bitmapper on GitHub Pages](https://davescodemusings.github.io/oled-bitmapper/)

 ## Where is this going?

 At some point I may add the ability to load a bitmap from an array to enable editing rather than just creation.
 Though my original goal was to create weather icons.
 The tool is just a happy byproduct.